Nicholas Braswell Strong Roots Scholarship

 Scholarship Sponsored by Nicholas Braswell Attorney at Law

-Criminal Defense attorney Nicholas Braswell has devoted his career to serving and defending the citizens of the Richmond area and has developed a strong connection with the people and places of eastern Virginia.
+The Richmond Defense Firm strives to serve and defend the citizens of the Richmond area and has developed a strong connection with the people and places of eastern Virginia.

-It takes a unique type of individual to nurture a love of place and to put down strong, healthy roots within a community.
-In today's world, there are so many opportunities to live a transient life, to move from place to place and never settle down.
-However, we all need to feel like part of a community, and so it falls upon certain special people and projects to build that sense of unity and place that we call "home."
+It takes time, effort, and patience to build a nurturing relationship with one’s community.
+In today’s world, there are so many opportunities to live a transient life, to move from place to place and never settle down.
+Many of us seek a sense of community, but there’s usually a small group of people really working to build that sense of unity in the place that we call “home.”

-As day-to-day life becomes increasingly digital and experiences become increasingly "remote," discussion about what it takes to build healthy communities becomes more and more important.
-Nicholas Braswell is proud to sponsor the Strong Roots Scholarship and Essay Contest as a way to promote discussion about the meaning of community in the digital age and as a way to sponsor educational opportunities for individuals who are dedicated to building strong communities where passions and careers can take root.
+As day-to-day life becomes increasingly digital and experiences become increasingly “remote,” discussion about what it takes to build healthy communities becomes more and more important.
+We are proud to sponsor the Strong Roots Scholarship and Essay Contest as a way to promote discussion about the meaning of community in the digital age and as a way to sponsor educational opportunities for individuals who are dedicated to building strong communities where passions and careers can take root.

 Criteria for Eligibility and Selection

-To be eligible for the Nicholas Braswell Strong Roots Scholarship, essay contestants must adhere to the following criteria:
+To be eligible for the Strong Roots Scholarship, essay contestants must adhere to the following criteria:

-C) All candidates must possess an interest in community building, as demonstrated by their essay and resume.
+- All candidates must possess an interest in community building, as demonstrated by their essay and resumé.

 *High School Seniors can apply for this scholarship.